Lockdown Lifted, Morris County Tech Deemed Safe After Shooting Threat

-A lockdown as the result of a shooting threat at Morris County School of Technology that began as students were arriving ended around 10:10 a.m.
-Friday, school officials said.
+A morning lockdown that resulted of a shooting threat at Morris County School of Technology ended around 10:10 Friday, school officials said.

-A "thorough" investigation and search of the school determined the threat was not directed at the school, the email said.
+A "thorough" investigation and search of the campus that began as buses were arriving determined the threat was not directed at the school, the email said.

 Classes resumed with law enforcement on campus for the rest of the day

-The modified lockdown at Morris County School of Technology has ended.
-We have resumed a regular school day, and classes are in session.
-The afternoon share-time programs will be in session as usual.
-Law enforcement officials and administration have conducted a thorough investigation and search of the campus.

-Several North Jersey tech schools had lockdowns Friday morning for precautionary measures, multiple local police officers told Daily Voice.
+Several North Jersey tech schools had lockdowns Friday morning for precautionary measures, local police told Daily Voice.

 A threat made Thursday to Passaic County Technical Institute in Wayne resulted in an increased police presence Friday, Prospect Park Mayor Mayor Mohamed T. Khairullah said.